hassanmoid/NLP-use-cases/README.md

 # NLP
-Notebooks for all NLP tasks from preprocessing the words to training from Logistic Regression to Attention Networks.
+Notebooks for all NLP use-cases.

+1. Sentiment Analysis using Logistic Regression.